mabunday/article-image-caption-scraper/README.md

 ![cover](carbon_cover.png)

 ### Description
 **twitter-news-scraper** is an automated web scraper for Tweeted news articles.
-It has been successfully used in academic research and can quickly and dynamically collect information that can then be written to JSON objects.
+It can dynamically collect article information that can then be written to JSON objects and it has been successfully used in academic research.

 ### Changelog
 * **New in v0.2**